viper-development/workshop-startup-dev/README.md

 - Basic knowledge about programming is required.
-- If you have more advanced knowledge about programming/software development, you will still have a lot of fun in the excercises and be able to learn a lot about Git and distributed development workflows.
+- If you have more advanced knowledge about programming/software development, you will still have a lot of fun in the excercises and be able to learn a lot about Git and software team management.
 - Please bring a laptop.
 - Do not forget a charger.
 - A free account registration at github.com is required.
 If you're idealistic,